Quori-ROS/quori-v1-documentation/src/introduction.md

 to learn about the robot's maintenance and operation.
 See also the [assembly instructions](assembly.md) if you have just received a robot.

-Quori's default behavior is described in the [Interaction](interaction.md) section.

 Researchers and developers should refer to the [Software](software.md) section, to modify that behavior.